Russia-Ukraine war: Key things to know about the conflict

-After the weekend efforts to establish safe passage for civilians fell apart amid continued shelling, with each side blaming the other, the Russian Defense Ministry said Monday that civilians would be allowed to leave the capital Kyiv, Mariupol, Kharkiv and Sumy.
+After the weekend efforts to establish safe passage for civilians fell apart amid continued shelling, with each side blaming the other, the Russian Defense Ministry said Monday that civilians would be allowed to leave Mariupol, Kharkiv, Sumy and the capital, Kyiv.

 Moscow proposed evacuation routes that would lead mostly to Russia and its ally Belarus, which Ukraine rejected as unacceptable.

-The two sides held a third round of talks Monday, with Zelenskyy advisor Mykhailo Podolyay reporting that progress was made on the evacuations matter and that he hopes the safe corridors will be “fully functional” starting Tuesday.
+The two sides held a third round of talks Monday, with Russia’s top negotiator, Vladimir Medinsky, saying afterward that he hopes the safe corridors will be “fully functional” starting Tuesday.
 However, he said no progress was made toward a political settlement that would end the war.
+Zelenskyy advisor Mykhailo Podolyay said some progress was made on the evacuations matter, but he didn’t go into detail.

 The countries’ foreign ministers are also scheduled to meet in Turkey on Thursday, according to that country’s top diplomat.